 The India Eco-Development Project (IEDP) in Periyar Tiger Reserve, Kerala, has often been cited as a ‘successful’ project overall.
 Two years after the completion of the project, Sanjay Gubbi, Matthew Linkie and Nigel Leader-Williams independently evaluated the IEDP around Periyar Tiger Reserve (PTR) in south India and its USD 6 million component.
 Conservation India (CI) summarises the paper that originally appeared in Environmental Conservation.

 The Government of India has requested funding from the Global Environment Facility for a new … Read More

 In a letter to the Chief Ministers of all states, Union Minister of State for Environment and Forests, Jairam Ramesh has asked that the Forest Departments be directed to treat Bamboo as a Minor Forest Produce as per the Forest Rights Act (FRA) 2006.
 This directive gives Scheduled Tribes and traditional forest dwellers the right to own, access to collect and dispose of Bamboo.
 The forest departments have been refusing control in the past, as the Indian Forest Act, treats … Read More

-This article appended below was published as a lead Op Ed in The Hindu, India’s National Newspaper, on August 13, 2005, and is also available online.
-It was written specifically to contest the views in a new bill that was being debated in the Indian Parliament, giving ‘forest dwellers’ permanent land rights within India’s tiny and shrinking forest areas, including National Parks, Wildlife Sanctuaries and Tiger Reserves.
-The lobbies fighting for this bill, which is now a full fledged Act … Read More
+A version of the article appended below was published as a lead Op-Ed in The Hindu, India’s National Newspaper, on August 13, 2005.
+It was written specifically to contest the views in a new bill that was being debated in the Indian Parliament, giving ‘forest dwellers’ permanent land rights within India’s tiny and shrinking forest areas, particularly, National Parks, Wildlife Sanctuaries and Tiger Reserves.
+The lobbies advocating the Forest Rights Act are also pressing for modern amenities to be provided … Read More